ARMSLab/observability_measure.github.io/README.md

 `y` - output

-## Key concepts
+In this tutorial two different systems are presented
+  1. VSA robot with reaction wheel
+  2. Double linked VSA robot
+Here, only VSA robot with reaction wheel is presented.
+However, you can find second one in downloads flies.

+##add some visuals
+##add trajectory

 Optimal Sensor placement problem is type of problem where the sensory devices are integrated to the system to satisfy some specified condition.
 In conventional robotic systems, sensors are placed to guarantee the full observability of the system.
 Observability of Linear System could be found [here](https://en.wikipedia.org/wiki/Observability).
 For nonliner systems, system could be unobservable for some specific set of configurations in the state-space.
 However, for some specific cases the system could have more than one fully observable sensor configurations.
 For such cases it is hard to gain intuition on which of observable states are "better".
 Therefore observability measure is introduced.

-In this tutorial two different systems are presented
-  1. VSA robot with reaction wheel
-  2. Double linked VSA robot
-Here, only VSA robot with reaction wheel is presented.
-However, you can find second one in downloads flies.

-## Observability Measure
+## Observability Ranc Condition for Nonlinear Systems

+##Eloborate on what is ORC and what it means

-1) Observability Ranc Condition for Nonlinear systems can be calculated using following MATLAB script.
+It can be calculated using following MATLAB script.
 More information can be found in paper:
 <pre>
 <code class="matlab">
 U= sym('U',[3,7]); %input-space